 Q: Is it hard to do this diet?

-A: The first few months of starting this diet is the hardest time, because you will need to change your thinking about the type of food you eat and preparation time, as well as stock up on items you will need to make and store the food.
+A: The first few months of starting this diet is the hardest time, because you will need to change your thinking about the type of food you eat and preparation time, as well as stock up on items you will need for making and storing the food.
 It is truly a life-changing event to start the SCD, both in the positive effects it has on your body AND in the lifestyle changes you need to make.
 Once you have devoted yourself for a few months to feeding yourself on 100% SCD foods, you will find that the diet becomes a lot easier and you will find new ways of making the diet less work.
-For example, I learned to make large quantities of foods that I enjoyed the most, and then froze them in a freezer we bought for stockpiling my foods.
-That meant next time I was hungry I could simply go to the freezer and choose a meal to defrost in the microwave.

 Q: What items should I invest in when I first start the diet?

-A: I would buy a Yogourmet Yogurt Maker right away so you can make the SCD version of yogurt, which is incubated at 110 degrees Fahrenheit for 24 hours.
-Follow the directions in the Yogourmet packaging, but let it sit for 24 hours instead of what they recommend.
-Use 1/2 cup Dannon All Natural of Fage Yogurt for the starter, or the Yogourmet yogurt starter packets also work but are more expensive.
-(You can see an example of legal Yogourmet yogurt starter below.)
+A: I would buy a yogurt maker right away so you can make the SCD version of yogurt.
+Find a link to my favorite yogurt maker below.
 I actually now have two yogurt makers so I can make two half-gallons of yogurt at a time.
 I eat about a cup or more per day, which means I only have to make yogurt about twice a month.

 Next I would buy some blanched almond flour to make the baked goods.
-Almonds are an excellent source of many vitamins and minerals, and are also a good source of fat for someone trying to gain weight.
-When I lived in California, I bought 25 lbs. at a time through a California grower online and stored it in gallon size zip top bags in the freezer, taking out a little at a time to use in recipes.
-(This was possible because we bought an extra freezer to store my food outside in the garage.
-You don't have to do this but it does make things cheaper to buy in bulk.)
 You can price sources online, and also check out our Amazon store or our Amazon picks below. www.freedavitamins.com makes an SCD multi-vitamin that Elaine Gottschall worked to specially produce through them for the specific needs of those on the diet.
 She recommended two of these tablets a day to help augment our health, and you'll find a link to buy these vitamins below.
 Other SCD vitamins they sell are: SCD B Complex, and SCD Calcium Complete.
 A food processor is also a great investment.
-A fun addition to my diet has been a countertop electric ice cream maker (such as the Cuisinart Frozen Yogurt / Ice Cream Maker) which quickly and easily makes delicious recipes such as Vanilla Ice Cream and Pumpkin Ice Cream.

-Q: Is there a problem with the fact that the temperature fluctuates a bit during the 24 hour incubation period with the Yourgourmet Yogurt Maker ?
+Q: Is there a problem with the fact that the temperature fluctuates a bit during the 24 hour incubation period with the Yogourmet Yogurt Maker ?